stitchdata/docs/_developer-files/connect/api/objects/destinations/v4/create-a-destination-v4.md

   - name: "name"
     required: false
     type: "string"
-    description: "{{ connect.common.attributes.destination-name | flatify }} If no name is provided, a name will be generated using the destination type."
+    description: "{{ connect.common.attributes.destination-name | flatify }} This field is optional, but it is recommended to use it.
+If no name is provided, one will be generated using the destination type."

   - name: "description"
     required: false